Access Communications

+Access Communications Co-operative Limited is a Canadian telecom cooperative based in Regina, Saskatchewan.
+The cooperative provides internet, cable television, telephone, smart home and security services to residential and business customers in 235 Saskatchewan communities.
+Its primary wireline competitor is the provincial crown corporation SaskTel; it is one of two cable providers in Saskatchewan, with Rogers Xfinity (formerly Shaw) primarily serving areas such as Moose Jaw, Prince Albert, Saskatoon, and Swift Current.

 History

 Access Communications was established in 1974 as the Regina Cablevision Co-operative.
 After a prolonged legal and constitutional dispute between the federal and the provincial governments, which had differing visions of how cable television should be delivered in the province, the co-operative was granted a Canadian Radio-television and Telecommunications Commission (CRTC) licence for broadcast in 1976 and began providing cable television services as Cable Regina on February 14, 1978.
 More than 24,000 households in Regina signed up for cable services in its first years of operations.

 After nearly two decades focusing solely on cable television and local broadcasting, the co-operative launched dial-up internet service in September 1995 and cable modem broadband service followed in 1997.
 Cable Regina diversified and extended its reach into other areas of the province in the 1990s through the acquisition of other cable television providers in Regina Beach, White City, Weyburn, Estevan and Yorkton.
 On April 17, 2000, the co-operative's name changed to Access Communications.
 In the early 2000s, Access Communications merged with the Battlefords Community Cablevision.
 Primary line telephone services were launched in 2007.

 Looking to further expand its presence in smaller communities, Access Communications purchased Persona's cable operations in Saskatchewan from Halifax-based Eastlink in 2009, becoming the largest cable television provider in the province.
 In 2015, Access Communications acquired Askivision and Saskatoon-based Little Loon Wireless; the purchase of the latter allowed the co-operative to deliver fixed-wireless broadband high-speed internet to rural areas in Saskatchewan.